 Bonnie is a Music Therapist and Sally is a Speech Therapist with a background in singing.

-Together with Vince Carroll – a Parkinson’s Specialist Nurse based in Coffs Harbour – they developed the Parkinson’s Voice Project which is now poised for launch across the state.
+Together with Vince Carroll – a Parkinson’s Specialist Nurse based in Coffs Harbour – they developed the Sing and Speak, Parkinson’s Online Voice Program which is now poised for launch across the state.

 The Project had its beginnings in the pre-COVID era when Bonnie was delivering the program in person for the Nambucca Parkinson’s Support Group with Vince’s support.

 As many as 50 to 90 per cent of people living with Parkinson’s experience speech issues including reduced loudness, limited respiratory support, a monotone voice and reduced voice quality.
 This can seriously affect their ability to communicate their wants and needs.